LostArtefacts/TRX/docs/trx/lua/GETTING_STARTED.md

 decides which of the two it is, and every require after it is handed that module, so the game and a level never hold two copies of one name.

-Names hold letters, digits, `_`, `-` and the `.` that separates directories.
-Case does not count, so a name spelled two ways is one module.
-There is no way to name a file outside the directory the form points at.
+Names can contain letters, digits, `_`, `-` and `.` between directories.
+A relative name has one leading `.`.
+Case does not count, so two spellings name the same module.
+A name cannot reach outside its directory: `..` is not valid.

 ### Interactive commands